w3c/market-data-odrl-profile/NewTerms.md

 **md:amount** | -
 ----------------|------------
-Definition | The amount, or fraction, of a Resource.
+Definition | The amount of a Resource.
 Label | has amount
 Domain | Resource
 Range | Amount